autonordev/tools/docs/0.0/tutorial/our-first-project.md

 As discussed in the [Core Concepts](../guide/concepts) article, workspaces are made up of projects.

-In [the previous article](./getting-started), we created our workspace file, which also defines our project root, which we'll use `//` to in paths, see below for an example.
+In [the previous article](./getting-started), we created our workspace file, which also defines our project root, which we'll use `//` to reference in paths, see below for an example.
 This type of syntactic sugar (of which you'll find plenty in Gaffer) is supported in all paths; ranging from includes to outputs.

 ## The project file